Cabin only yacht charters are just that; You rent a single cabin or more on a larger charter yacht, the other cabins rent out to other guests.

 Share the sails can be a perfect way to go on a charter vacation when you are unable to get enough friends together to fill a yacht.
 It may also be that your friends don’t follow the same passions that you do, like scuba diving, sailing, or island hopping.

 We have a good selection of locations available for Cabin Only Yacht Charters.
 We also have sample itineraries for each destination we can share with you.

 Most of the cabin only yacht charters are on 58-62′ catamarans, especially in the broader charter markets like the Caribbean.
 But we have 50′ sailing yachts for a unique sailing trip in the Grenadines and a 105′ Trimaran in the British Virgin Islands that specializes in SCUBA diving.
 Some out of the way destinations, as well as the Eastern Mediterranean typically are on catamarans as small as 42′.

 No. Many times the yachts have a specific route that they follow, which will take in the highlights.
 You may have a bit of input, but don’t expect too much.
 You are going to get an overview of the vacation area, not an in-depth look.
 The crew has to make sure that everyone is happy.
 In many places, everyone will have to agree on whether the air conditioning is running overnight.
 You may have to pay for drinks separately from the yacht menu onboard.
 Typically there will be a night or two off for dinner at your expense.
 Maybe the first and last night is spent on the dock with you boarding at dinner time on the first day and departing by mid-morning on the final day.

 These are surprisingly affordable.
-A seven-night charter for two guests in one cabin can be as low as $3500 USD per couple, plus gratuity.
+A seven-night charter for two guests in one cabin can be as low as $4200 USD per couple, plus gratuity.
 Of course, it all depends on the location and the yacht you choose!

 Cabin Only Yacht Charters Itineraries